-Air Fryer Roasted Carrots with Feta and Pistachios would also pair well with this Moroccan chicken.
+Air Fryer Roasted Carrots with Feta and Pistachios also pair well with this Moroccan chicken.
 Or simply make a sheet pan of roasted root vegetables to go with it.

 Enjoy every bite!

-🗒More chicken recipes
+🗒More favourite chicken thigh recipes

-Easy recipes with chicken thighs:
+Easy recipes with juicy chicken thighs:

 - Honey-Dijon Turmeric Chicken Thighs